 While the world deals with an ongoing and escalating refugee crisis, the United States has shut its doors on seven countries.
 State and local governments are seeking ways to challenge the Trump Administration’s orders.
 Maria Armoudian explores the historic, global, and legal context with Kevin Johnson, David Kyle, Phil Orchard, and Brad Blitz.

 Kevin Johnson is the Dean of the School of Law at the University of California, Davis.
-He is the co-author of Opening the Floodgates: Why America Needs to Rethink its Borders and Immigration Laws.
+He is an expert in immigration law and policy and is the co-author of Opening the Floodgates: Why America Needs to Rethink its Borders and Immigration Laws.

 David Kyle is a Professor of Sociology at the University of California, Davis.
-He is the co-author of Global Human Smuggling: Comparative Perspectives.
+He is an expert in talentism and migration and is the co-author of Global Human Smuggling: Comparative Perspectives.

 Phil Orchard is an Associate professor in International Relations at the University of Wollongong.
-He is the author of Protecting the Internally Displaced: Rhetoric and Reality.
+He is an expert in forced migration and is the author of Protecting the Internally Displaced: Rhetoric and Reality.

 Phil Orchard: What we’re seeing is that we’ve got a lot of people who are refugees under what is called the 1951 Refugee Convention, which defines their status.
 But we also have a lot of people who have been displaced internally in places like Syria, they remain within their own country, but they’ve still been displaced.
 And we also have other people who are forced migrants who don’t fall within the refugee conventions definition, which is relatively restrictive.